QuentinCaldeira/ULB_ADC-DAC/Tuto/JLCPCB Commande/JLCPCB_Commande.md

 We then add the BOM file and the CPL.
 A window then appears with the list of components selected for the different references.
 If the site is ever out of stock on a part number, you need to look for an alternative in their component library.

 Finally, we come to the component placement section.
 There are major compatibility problems between the placement of components by KiCAD and JLCPCB.
 As a result, components may not be placed where they should be.
-If this is the case, you can replace them all at home directly on their site, otherwise see the JLC2KICAD tutorial to update your footprints.
+If this is the case, you can replace them all by hand directly on their site, otherwise see the JLC2KICAD tutorial to update your footprints.

 Once the placement of the components matches what you wanted, you can confirm the order.